UserTesting's pipeline generation strategy workflow

 Once UserGems finds a champion who’s recently changed jobs, it drops the warm lead into UserTesting’s CRM.

-From there, the well-oiled system the team has in place scores leads based on internal metrics and assigns them to the right rep.
+From there, their system scores leads and routes them to the right rep.

 Step 3: Rep studies the prospect